Michigan State football staffer Curtis Blackwell suspended

 University spokesman Jason Cody confirmed to the Free Press that Blackwell has been suspended with pay but said he could not release details nor circumstances surrounding the suspension.

-Cody said that Mark Dantonio and his assistant coaches are not suspended and remain full-time university employees.
+Cody said Mark Dantonio and his assistant coaches are not suspended and remain full-time university employees.
+Dantonio would not comment on Blackwell’s suspension, according to an athletic department spokesman.

 The university on Thursday announced the suspension of three football players and one unidentified “staff member associated with the football program.”
 Investigations into an alleged sexual assault and potential Title IX violations are being conducted by the Michigan State University Police and an outside attorney, respectively.

-Cody would not confirm the date of Blackwell’s suspension.
+Cody said Monday that the staff member mentioned in the release was suspended Thursday.
+He would not confirm the date of Blackwell’s suspension.
 Blackwell, 39, has not responded to a text message for comment.
 He last spoke with the media on National Signing Day on Feb.
 1 at Spartan Stadium.

 Blackwell was hired by Dantonio in August 2013 to fill the football program’s newly created position of director of college advancement and performance.
 It is not a coaching position.
 According to Blackwell’s LinkedIn page, his roles include developing and implementing MSU’s recruiting strategies, mentoring student-athletes, organizing official and unofficial visits for recruits, developing “recruiting mailings” and promoting MSU football.